 The advantages of this are apparent:

-SEPA accounts for over 85% of non-cash transactions.
+SEPA is widely used for one-time and recurring euro payments by individuals, businesses, government bodies, and payment service providers across participating European markets.
 The system is suitable for both one-time and regular payments.
 It is in demand among a wide range of users — businesses of all industries, transport companies, and retail businesses.
 Government bodies get the opportunity to control payments — taxes, fees, and purchases quickly.
 Individuals use it to pay for airlines and travel companies, custom-made workshops, entertainment and educational programs.

 The legal basis for the creation of such a zone was approved by the European Union five years later in the form of a new regulation — the Payment Services Directive (PSD).
 It wasn't tailored to SEPA, being a comprehensive set of rules covering the whole electronic payments industry.